Seeed-Studio/wiki-documents/docs/Grove-Temperature_and_Humidity_Sensor_Pro.md

 ## Getting Started

 !!!Note
-    If this is the first time you work with Arduino, we firmly recommend you to see [Getting Started with Arduino](http://wiki.seeedstudio.com/Getting_Started_with_Arduino/) before the start.
+    If this is the first time you work with Arduino, we strongly recommend you to see [Getting Started with Arduino](http://wiki.seeedstudio.com/Getting_Started_with_Arduino/) before the start.